tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
-Early data may be sent prior to the receipt of the peer's Finished message, per {{early-data-indication}}.
+There are two settings in which it is permitted to send data prior to receiving the peer's Finished:

+1. Clients ending 0-RTT data as described in {{early-data-indication}}.
+2. Servers MAY send data after sending their first flight, but because the handshake is not yet complete, they have no assurance of either the peer's identity or of it's liveness (i.e., the ClientHello might have been replayed).

 The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see